Harry Keith

 Henry George Keith (1899–1982), known as Harry Keith, was a British forester and plant collector.

 Keith is credited with starting the process of large-scale conservation of the forests of North Borneo (now Sabah).

-In 1984 a new species of Rafflesia endemic to Sabah, Rafflesia keithii, was named in his honour.
+In 1984, a new species of Rafflesia endemic to Sabah, Rafflesia keithii, was named in his honour.
 Keith was the husband of author Agnes Newton Keith.
+The couple had two children: a son (Henry George Newton Keith) and a daughter (Jean).

 Life

+Henry George Keith Jr., nicknamed "Harry", was born in 1899 in New Plymouth, New Zealand.
+His father was born in Kentucky around 1868 to a Scottish father and an American mother born in West Virginia.
+Harry's mother, Agnes Emma Beale, was born in Ashwell, Herefordshire, England, in 1856.

-Keith was born in New Plymouth, New Zealand, to English parents and grew up there, before being sent abroad to be schooled in England and then in California, United States.
-Keith served in the United States Navy in the First World War, and then took a degree at the University of California, Berkeley (B.Sc.
+Keith grew up in New Zealand before being sent abroad to be schooled in England and then in California.
+He served in the United States Navy in the First World War, and then took a degree at the University of California, Berkeley (B.Sc.
 1924).

 In 1925, Keith was appointed the Assistant Conservator of Forests for the government of North Borneo (now Sabah) under the Chartered Company, based at Sandakan, and was promoted to Conservator of Forests in 1931, and later again to Director of Agriculture and Wildlife.
 He was also Honorary Curator of the Sandakan Museum.